-- Dissolve baking soda in boiling water (add a little more water if needed).
+- Dissolve baking soda in hot water (add a little more water if needed).

 - Combine dry ingredients with butter, then add dissolved baking soda.

 - Mold into a dough ball, then press it out onto a baking sheet.
-You can roll it out with a dough pin to make it thin as you want it to be about 1/4 inch thick.
+You can roll it out with a dough pin to make it thin as you want it to be (I recommend about 1/4 inch thick.)